 The project addresses the problem that Africa is transforming into an economic tiger but, in this process, common pooled wild resources and ecosystem services are being exploited in an unsustainable manner, without generating rural economic growth and poverty reduction.
 The project will enable two experienced universities (NMBU/Noragric and the School of Public Leadership at Stellenbosch University, South Africa) to work with Copperbelt University (CBU) in Zambia and the SADC-registered Southern African Wildlife College (SAWC) in an innovative partnership that links research to practice and training with three key outputs:

-- The development of staff and integrative research capacity in economics, governance and management of complex landscapes through team-based trans-disciplinary research and training of 9 PhD students and at least 4 Master students (2 from CBU and 2 from SAWC).
-8 PhD students will take a semester at NMBU; two in 2016; four in 2017; and 2 in 2018.
+- The development of staff and integrative research capacity in economics, governance and management of complex landscapes through team-based trans-disciplinary research and training of 8 PhD students and at least 4 Master students (2 from CBU and 2 from SAWC).
+8 PhD students have taken a semester at NMBU; two in 2016; four in 2017; and two in 2018.

 - Incorporation of pro-poor economics, governance and stakeholder management skills for a new generation of professionals in new Master’s programmes at CBU and SAWC